August 2009 Archives

 Thanks to Norb, who mailed me the link to an interesting entry on Bruce Schneier's blog.
-With the permission from Bruce Schneier we will present you his pictures from some keypads.
+With the permission from ABruce Schneier we will present you his pictures from some keypads.

 Can you guess the right combination?